 In emotional design, you’ll strategically apply emotions through loss-aversion strategies, playing on the motivation to avoid threats.
 Basically, you tell users about a threat and offer them a way to avoid it.
 Examples include value propositions like, “Don’t be vulnerable to hackers.
 Buy our anti-virus software.”
 Or, “Ticket prices increase tomorrow.
 Get the early rate now.”
 Or, “Act now while quantities last.”

 In general, prolonged exposure to stressful emotions can lead to extreme anxiety and health problems.
 However, short-term exposure is exhilarating and energizing.
 The trick when designing for this quadrant is the measured application of “good stress”, enough to motivate users without triggering anxiety.
+TO get some relief, Both Delta 9 and the Delta 8 flower will get you high.
+But the psychoactive experience with delta 8 THC products is much subtler.
+This makes it a fantastic option for people who haven’t tried traditional marijuana.
+You can start your cannabis journey with this form of tetrahydrocannabinol without fingernail biting anxiety.

 Be careful when applying stress-based design patterns.
 Misapplying design patterns that play on stress can accidentally backfire, and damage a brand’s reputation.
 Never allow your users to feel like they’re being exposed to fear mongering, and never let your colleagues use dishonest stress-motivators such as fake scarcity, urgency or any bogus pressure technique.